bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-08-newsletter.md

   Bitcoin-related cryptographic operations.
 It speeds up key generation and signing (see [last week's newsletter][news300 secp]) and reduces the compiled size "which we expect to benefit embedded users in particular."
-It also adds a function for sorting public keys.
+It also adds a function for sorting public keys. {% assign timestamp="51:15" %}

-- [LND v0.18.0-beta.rc1][] is a release candidate for the next major version of this popular LN node.
+- [LND v0.18.0-beta.rc1][] is a release candidate for the next major version of this popular LN node. {% assign timestamp="52:12" %}

 ## Notable code and documentation changes